willliu1981/RoomPrep/app/privacy policy/🇺🇸 English (en-US).md

 Privacy Policy

-This application RoomPrep (hereinafter referred to as “the App”) is developed and provided by KuanJar Studio.
+This application RoomPrep (hereinafter referred to as “the App”) is developed and provided by AIxGDX Studio.
 The App values user privacy and hereby explains the following policy:

 Data Collection and Use
 The App does not actively collect any personal information from users.